• Skip to primary navigation

 Several species of Aronia berries are cultivated and marketed as superfoods, but their wild cousins are out there free for the taking.
 Black Chokeberry (Aronia melanocarpa) is native to the Eastern half of the US and Canada (map here), and though the name sounds similar to chokecherry, they’re completely different plants.

-I’ll be honest, I wasn’t familiar with them until I picked up a few plants at one of our local nurseries.
+I’d never heard of Aronia until I spotted a few plants at a local permaculture nursery that caries more exotic edible plants.
 The tag said “beautiful native shrub with edible berries, a good choice for wet soils.”

 Much of our land is wet, and I’m always looking to supplement our permaculture plantings with edible fruit.
 Once I’d had the chance to watch my plantings for a full year, I started seeing black chokeberry bushes everywhere!